Aalto-CRAI-CIS/Detecting-covert-disruption/README.md

 ## Usage

-Before trolling classification, several steps are required:
+Before feature extraction and trolling classification, several steps are required:

 * Toxicity classification using Perspective API.
 * Politeness strategies and rhetorical prompt classification for each conversation, similarly to Zhang et al. (2018).
 Use a JSON file with conversation_id at root level for each conversation, saving each feature under a separate key (`file[conversation_id][prompt]` AND `file[conversation_id][polite]`).
 * Download blacklist words file provided by Liu et al. (2005).
 * Classify all comments in data for conversational action probabilities, either using MNLI (Yin et al., 2019) or a suitable approach, with the following classes: `["a question", "a challenge", "an accusation", "a request for action", "a proposal", "a statement", "an appreciation", "a denial", "an apology", "an acceptance"]`
 * Classify all comments with probabilities for the following additional categories, e.g. with MNLI: `["a disagreement", "an agreement", "a negative reaction", "a positive reaction"]`

+Feature extraction:

+* Use Extract_action_features_and_asymmetries_in_conversations.ipynb for extracting conversation features.
+* Output is a .csv file with conversation features as vectors.

+Trolling classification:

+* (Coming up)

 ***